kironroy/kironroy.github.io/kironroy.github.io.wiki/React.md

 * **JSX** is a syntax extension for JavaScript.
   It was written to be used with React.
-  JSX code looks a lot like HTML.
+  JSX code looks a lot like HTML, similar.

 * A basic unit of JSX is called a **JSX element**.